Fun Qinling Panda Facts For Kids | Kidadl

 Are they dangerous?

 Pandas are not considered dangerous animals and are not known to be harmful or kill human beings.
 However, some pandas may attack humans out of irritation rather than aggression.
-It is advised you do not approach a panda in the wild as their bite is powerful enough to cause serious harm.
+It is advised you do not approach a panda in the wild as its bite is powerful enough to cause serious harm.

 Would they make a good pet?